Mexico accuses Zara, Anthropologie & Patowl of cultural appropriation

 In 2019, the Mexican government accused fashion house Carolina Herrera of cultural appropriation of indigenous patterns and textiles from Mexico in its collection.

-Neither Carolina Herrera nor its parent company, Puig, could be immediately reached for comment.
+Carolina Herrera’s parent company, Puig, did not respond immediately to requests for comment.

-In 2019, Herrera’s creative director Wes Gordon reportedly said in a statement in 2019 that the collection “pays tribute to the richness of Mexican culture.”
+In 2019, Herrera’s creative director Wes Gordon reportedly said that the collection “pays tribute to the richness of Mexican culture.”

-Reporting by Ana Isabel Martinez and Sharay Angulo; Writing by Laura Gottesdiener; Editing by Chizu Nomiyama and Christopher Cushing
+Reporting by Ana Isabel Martinez and Sharay Angulo; Writing by Laura Gottesdiener; Editing by Christopher Cushing and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.